freedomofpress/encryption-works/encryption_works.md

 ### The Web of Trust

 PGP works best when a web of trust is created.
 Strong crypto can't be broken, but can still be circumvented since humans are the weakest elements of any security system.
 People using PGP can fall victim to what's called a "man in the middle attack."
 Let's say you're talking to your colleague via encrypted email and I'm an attacker.
 I could trick you into thinking that my public key was your colleague's.
 You'd encrypt a message with your private key and my public key.
-I can decrypt it, read and/or tamper with it, and then send the compromised message onto your colleague, with info purported to be from you.
+I can decrypt it, read and/or tamper with it, and then send the compromised message on to your colleague, with information purported to be from you.

 This can be solved, or at least mitigated, if you and your colleague independently verify each other's keys.
 This way, you verify your colleague's public key independently of when they email you.
 But this raises another problem — meeting people and verifying their keys is time-consuming.

-One answer to this is the web of trust.
+This is where the web of trust comes in.
 As time goes on, you meet people and verify their keys.
 If you sign those keys (publicly asserting that you've verified them), that functions as a vouch of sorts — this key has verified that key belongs to who it says it does.
 If I trust your key, by extension I should trust the keys you've signed, even if I don't know the signed key personally.
 I trust it because I trust you.

-Freedom of the Press technologist Micah Lee helped Snowden get in contact with Laura Poitras.
-In an essay for The Intercept, he [references](https://firstlook.org/theintercept/2014/10/28/smuggling-snowden-secrets/) the usefulness of the web of trust and external verification:
+The Intercept's technologist Micah Lee helped Snowden get in contact with Laura Poitras.
+In an essay about his experience, he [references](https://firstlook.org/theintercept/2014/10/28/smuggling-snowden-secrets/) the usefulness of the web of trust and external verification:

 > My encryption key was posted at both sites, so Snowden was able to find it easily, and the key was digitally signed by people who were well-known in the privacy world (pioneering blogger Cory Doctorow and free software champion Richard Stallman, for instance); this meant those people had digitally vouched, in a way that was incredibly difficult to forge, that the key really belonged to me and not to, say, some NSA trickster.
 In other words, Snowden didn’t need to worry about the key being a fake.
 Poitras was a founding board member of the FPF, so he assumed I would have her key, and he was right.

-There are some times when you won't want someone to sign your key, since doing so implies a relationship between the two keys and, by extension, the two people.
-There are times that you don't always want to reveal that — the source-journalist relationship comes to mind.
+There are some occasions when you won't want someone to sign your key, since doing so implies a relationship between the two keys and, by extension, the two people.
+There are times when you don't always want to reveal that — the source-journalist relationship comes to mind.

-On the other hand, signatures lend trustworthiness — if I were a whistleblower looking for Glenn Greenwald's correct key, I'd trust the one signed by his colleagues more than any other ones.
+On the other hand, signatures lend trustworthiness — if I were a whistleblower looking for Glenn Greenwald's correct key, I'd trust the one signed by his colleagues more than any others.

 (When you create a PGP key, there's no verification process that you the email address associated with the key, so signing keys is a way of proving ownership.
 This has happened to several Tor developers and one of the editors of this guide.)

 In general, it's good to be cautious about signing keys.
-It's worth weighing the pros and cons of signing and deciding on a case-by-case basis.
+It's worth weighing the pros and cons of signing and to decide on a case-by-case basis.

 ### How To Verify Someone's Key in Enigmail and View Signatures